Here's a good rehab program to help an injured athlete stay fit

 Bruce Tulloh provides advice on how to help an injured athlete maintain a reasonable level of fitness.

 An injured sportsman is like a sick lion - no use and a lot of trouble.
 The coach has to deal with the mind as well as the body in maintaining the athlete's status quo.
 I heard a story about one of our leading middle-distance runners who went out to a training camp and injured himself on the first day.
 "Right," he said. "l am on my holidays now," and off he went to the pool hall for the next week.
 This approach scores high marks for relaxation but very few for intelligence.

 The next step is to decide which movements the injury will and will not allow.
-If we take for an example a lower leg injury to a runner, shin splints or a stress fracture, then running itself is ruled out as an exercise and so are sports which involve running on hard surfaces.
-However, it should be possible to construct a programme which will train most of the attributes of a runner so that they can go straight back to running training when the injury has cleared up.
+If we take for example a lower leg injury to a runner, shin splints, or a stress fracture, then running itself is ruled out as an exercise and so are sports that involve running on hard surfaces.
+However, it should be possible to construct a programme that will train most of the attributes of a runner so that they can go straight back to running training when the injury has cleared up.
 It may even be possible to improve their capabilities in some respects those things which they have not had time for.

 The attributes, which make a good runner, are:

 For attribute A, we can recommend cycling, both static and outdoor, swimming, including "wet-vest" interval training or using an ergometer either of the rowing type or the cross-country skiing type.
 Daily monitoring of their resting pulse rate and use of a pulse monitor to get the required exercise level will maintain or even improve their cardiovascular system.

 For attribute B, the athlete needs to weigh himself/herself regularly, watch food intake, and burn off enough calories in the various types of exercise to keep the weight down to its normal level.